Floer homology and non-fibered knot detection: The -cable of the trefoil

 for some integers $e\in\{0,1\}$ and $d,k,\ell$.
 (Note that the knot labeled $L^\beta$ in Lemma~\ref{lem:rho-beta-from-l-beta}, as depicted in Figure~\ref{fig:E-T24-resolutions}, is our $\tau_{1/0}\cup\beta$, and that the two cases \eqref{eq:rho-beta-factor-1} and \eqref{eq:rho-beta-factor-2} of Lemma~\ref{lem:rho-beta-from-l-beta} coincide since $q=\bar{q}$.)
 In fact, we recall from Lemma~\ref{lem:kernel-rho} that $\ker(\rho)$ is generated by $\Delta^4$, so we must have

 Now we use the other conclusion of Lemma~\ref{lem:beta-closure}, namely that the 3-braid closure $\hat\beta$ is a 2-component unlink.
-Viewing this as the $(2,0)$-torus link, Birman and Menasco \cite{birman-menasco-iii} proved that $\beta$ must be conjugate to either $y$ or $y^{-1}$, so that its word length is $\pm1$ and
+Viewing this as the $(2,0)$-torus link, Birman and Menasco \cite{birman-menasco-iii} proved that $\beta$ must be conjugate to either $y$ or $y^{-1}$, so that its exponent sum is $\pm1$ and

 But we can also compute that

 Thus $(k+\ell,e)$ is either $(0,0)$ or $(-4,1)$.